juren53/guiless/README.md

 - Automatically recalculates pagination when toggled
 - Accessible via menu, toolbar, or 'w' keyboard shortcut

+### Recent Files
+- Automatically tracks up to 10 most recently opened files
+- Accessible via File → Recent Files menu
+- Keyboard shortcuts Ctrl+1 through Ctrl+9 for quick access
+- Files that no longer exist are automatically removed from the list
+- "Clear Recent Files" option to reset the list
+- Most recent file is automatically loaded when no file is specified

+### Fullscreen Mode
+- Application launches in fullscreen (maximized) mode by default
+- Provides optimal viewing area for text content
+- Can be toggled using standard window controls
+- Maintains fullscreen preference for consistent experience

 ### Line Numbers
 - Optional line numbering that can be toggled on/off
 - Right-aligned line numbers with consistent spacing